Skip to content

 1. the specific AI tools used;

-3. the documentation of the use (with precise identification the portions of evidence, legal arguments, or other litigation documents AI was used for);
+3. the documentation of the use (with precise identification of the portions of evidence, legal arguments, or other litigation documents for which AI was used for);

-4. assurances that all AI-assisted materials have undergone final review and verification by the lawyer or appropriately qualified personnel; as well as
+4. assurances that all AI-assisted materials have undergone final review and verification by the lawyer or appropriately qualified personnel; and

 5. a commitment to strict adherence to all applicable laws and regulations governing data security, personal information protection, and confidentiality obligations throughout AI use.

-This ruling of the Xiamen Maritime Court directly catalysed this court’s launch of the (mentioned above) Guidelines for Litigation Participants’ Use of Artificial Intelligence (For Trial) in September 2025.
+This ruling of the Xiamen Maritime Court directly catalysed this court’s launch of the above-mentioned Guidelines for Litigation Participants’ Use of Artificial Intelligence (For Trial) in September 2025.